MustafaTaha09/QuizApp/README.md

 # QuizApp
 ## Introduction
-- A back-end Quiz Application that allows you to create a list of random questions and submit your answers accordingly.
+- A back-end Quiz Application that allows you to create a quiz contained of random questions and submit your answers accordingly.
 - Develop using Java, the spring framework and MySQL database.
 - Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently
 - Project is still in early stages of development.